 “Unito multiplies by 100 the value I can get out of Trello.
 Seriously.
 It really does,” Beauregard says.
 “Very little happens now at Learning Bird that’s not on a card.”

-And the impact goes beyond organizing work.
+The impact goes beyond organizing work.
 The management team is feeling the benefits of this aligned workflow.

 “From a management point of view, it’s incredible.
 I met with the CEO and said today I’m going to show you everything that’s going on in your company.
 And you can do that any day, any time you want,” Beauregard explains.
 “It improves how I can manage each person individually in the company and how I can manage each of those different groups overall.
 I’m able to manage the entire team right now with a fraction of the effort it used to take.”